carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 author_profile: true
 sitemap: true
 ---

 ## Teaching

 I have been involved in engineering and applied mathematics education since 2005, progressing from teaching assistant roles to leading undergraduate and graduate-level courses.

-My teaching experience spans multiple institutions and disciplines, including electrical engineering, mathematics, and data science.
-I emphasize laboratory-based learning, applied problem solving, and the integration of artificial intelligence into engineering education.
+My teaching experience spans multiple institutions, including the Department of Electrical Engineering ([DIE](https://www.die.cl/academicos-jornada-parcial/)) at Universidad de Chile.
+I emphasize laboratory-based learning, applied problem solving, and the integration of artificial intelligence into engineering education, including topics such as [image processing](https://tinyurl.com/Clases-CNC-Imagenes).

 **Summary**